Soccer Player

 In Bulgaria

-Among people born in Bulgaria, Andrey Galabinov ranks 473 out of 415Before him are Krasimir Anev (1987), Gabriela Petrova (1992), Tsvetelina Yaneva (1989), Kiril Milov (1997), and Antoaneta Kostadinova (1986).
-After him are Nikolay Dimitrov (1987), Nurgyul Salimova (2003), Vasil Bozhikov (1988), Viktor Genev (1988), Vladimir Gadzhev (1987), Vladimir Zografski (1993), and Gabriela Stoeva (1994).
+Among people born in Bulgaria, Andrey Galabinov ranks 479 out of NaNBefore him are Ivan Stoyanov (1983), Krasimir Anev (1987), Gabriela Petrova (1992), Tsvetelina Yaneva (1989), Kiril Milov (1997), and Antoaneta Kostadinova (1986).
+After him are Nikolay Dimitrov (1987), Nurgyul Salimova (2003), Vasil Bozhikov (1988), Viktor Genev (1988), Vladimir Gadzhev (1987), and Vladimir Zografski (1993).

-Among SOCCER PLAYERS In Bulgaria
+Among Soccer Players In Bulgaria

-Among soccer players born in Bulgaria, Andrey Galabinov ranks 105Before him are Hristo Zlatinski (1985), Valeri Domovchiyski (1986), Spas Delev (1989), Svetoslav Dyakov (1984), and Ivan Stoyanov (1983).
+Among soccer players born in Bulgaria, Andrey Galabinov ranks 106Before him are Georgi Milanov (1992), Hristo Zlatinski (1985), Valeri Domovchiyski (1986), Spas Delev (1989), Svetoslav Dyakov (1984), and Ivan Stoyanov (1983).
 After him are Nikolay Dimitrov (1987), Vasil Bozhikov (1988), Viktor Genev (1988), Vladimir Gadzhev (1987), and Ilia Gruev (2000).